trungles/simple-server/README.md

 ```bash
   ./server --document-root <document root> --port <portno>
 ```
-to run the server using the folder <document root> on port <portno>
+to run the server using the folder `document root` on port `portno`

-It can handle simple HTTP/1.0 or 1.1 GET requests to display .html, .txt, .gif, and .jpg files and displays pages for 400, 403, and 404 errors (provided the pages are in the root directory and named '400.html', '403.html', and '404.html' respectively).
+It can handle simple HTTP/1.0 or 1.1 GET requests to display .html, .txt, .gif, and .jpg files and displays pages for 400, 403, and 404 errors (provided the pages are in the root directory and named `400.html`, `403.html`, and `404.html` respectively).